 If you have a general question about charges, please contact Student Account Services at 257-3406.

 If you have a question in reference to your Graduate School tuition scholarship, check your online account at myUK.
 The billing statements are not as up to date as the website, and tuition scholarships that have been recently applied may not show up on your mailed billing statement.
-If you still have a question about your scholarship, contact the Graduate School Tuition Scholarship Officer at email@example.com.
+If you still have a question about your scholarship, contact the Stacy Gaylor at firstname.lastname@example.org.

 If you are expecting a refund and have not received it, check your address on myUK to be sure it is correct.
 Refunds are mailed to the residual/refund address in myUK.
-If you receive a refund you are not expecting, please contact the tuition scholarship officer at firstname.lastname@example.org.
+If you receive a refund you are not expecting, please contact Stacy Gaylor at email@example.com.
 Students that receive incorrect refunds will still be responsible for the refund amount, so be sure to check with the Graduate School if you are unsure whether or not your refund is correct.